Weixin-Ma/PR_Evaluation_Project/README.md

 ## Raw Data
 All the results in the paper can be found in this repository.

-### Data Organization
+### Data Organization for Matching Results

-Each sequence is stored as a folder under a single Amazon S3 bucket and follows the same naming convention: `s3://boreas/boreas-YYYY-MM-DD-HH-MM` denoting the time that data collection started.
-Below is an overview of the structure of each sequence:
+All the matching results are stored in folder `results`.

 ```text
 boreas-YYYY-MM-DD-HH-MM